tehp/OpenPoGoBot/README.md

       -lc, --location-cache                         Bot will start at last known location -m MODE, --mode MODE                          Set farming Mode for the bot ('all', 'poke', 'farm') -w SPEED,  --walk SPEED                       Walk instead of teleport with given speed (meters per second max 4.16 because of walking end on 15km/h)
-      -du, --distance-unit UNIT                     Set the unit to display distance in (e.g, km for kilometers, mi for miles, ft for feet)
+      -du UNIT, --distance-unit UNIT                Set the unit to display distance in (e.g, km for kilometers, mi for miles, ft for feet)
       -it, --initial-transfer                       Start the bot with a pokemon clean up, keeping only the higher CP of each pokemon.
 It respects -c as upper limit to release.
-      -ms, --max-steps MAX_STEP                     Set the steps around your initial location (DEFAULT 5 mean 25 cells around your location)
+      -ms MAX_STEP, --max-steps MAX_STEP            Set the steps around your initial location (DEFAULT 5 mean 25 cells around your location)
-      -iv IV, --pokemon-potential                   Set the ratio for the IV values to transfer (DEFAULT 0.4 eg. 0.4 will transfer a pokemon with IV 0.3)
+      -cp COMBAT_POWER, --combat-power COMBAT_POWER Transfer Pokemon that have CP less than this value (default 100)", -iv IV, --pokemon-potential IV                Set the ratio for the IV values to transfer (DEFAULT 0.4 eg. 0.4 will transfer a pokemon with IV 0.3)
       -if LIST, --item-filter LIST                  Pass a list of unwanted items to recycle when collected at a Pokestop (e.g, [\"101\",\"102\",\"103\",\"104\"] to recycle potions when collected)"
       -d, --debug                                   Debug Mode
       -t, --test                                    Only parse the specified location